paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (D) *Payments for each of fiscal years 2017 through 2020* — This paragraph does not apply for each of fiscal years 2017 through 2020.1

+  (E) *Payments for each of fiscal years 2024 and 2025* — This paragraph does not apply for each of fiscal years 2024 and 2025.

 **(e) Time for payment** The payments required under this section for a fiscal year shall be made as soon as practicable after the end of that fiscal year.

 **(f) Treatment as supplemental funding**